solarwinds/appoptics-apm-node/guides/apm-release-process.md

 the location of the versions file, etc. but the primary documentation is the code. it produces two files - a summary file and a details file. both file names include the version of node, the os, and a timestamp. the details file contains the raw test output is helpful when investigating why tests failed;
-the summary file is a JSON file that can be interpreted by `humanize` (see next bullet). `testeachversion` can be found in `bmacnaughton/testeachversion`. (this package is part of devDependencies.)
+the summary file is a JSON file that can be interpreted by `humanize` (see next bullet).
+It can be found in https://github.com/appoptics/apm-node-testeachversion (this package is part of devDependencies.)
 - `humanize-logs` is part of `testeachversion` and is mapped to `humanize` in the `node_modules/.bin/` directory. it interprets the content of the summary files produced by `testeachversion` either singly or in aggregate. various options exist and are documented in the help and, as usual, in the code.